Bionus/imgbrd-grabber/CONTRIBUTING.md

 ## Reporting Bugs

-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports, which in turn helps fixing the issue you faced.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports, which in turn helps to fix the issue you faced.

 Start by [a search](https://github.com/Bionus/imgbrd-grabber/issues?q=is%3Aissue) to see if the problem has already been reported.
 If so, you add information to it if you feel it could help.